Inferara/book/src/introduction.md

 ### Teams of Developers

 Inference provides a way to rigorously ensure the correctness of code through formal verification.
 For development teams working on mission-critical applications, this means they can obtain mathematical guarantees that specified properties of their programs always hold, rather than relying solely on testing and code review.
-This leads to substantially lower residual defect risk, higher quality software, increased reliability, and improved users safety.
+This leads to substantially lower residual defect risk, higher quality software, increased reliability, and improved safety of its users.

 Examples of such software include, but are not limited to:
 - Cryptographic software and security systems